kubedb/docs/docs/guides/kafka/rotate-auth/kafka.md

 secret/kafka-user-auth created
 ```

-Now create an OpsRequest with `RotateAuth` type.
+Now create a Kafka Ops Request with `RotateAuth` type.
 Below is the YAML of the `KafkaOpsRequest` that we are going to create,

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1